AriFordsham/GHCWiki/debugging/installing-packages-inplace.md

 You have your compiler built, so you can use the inplace compiler to compile test programs.
 This lives in `$(TOP)/inplace/bin/ghc-stage2` (see [Commentary/SourceTree](commentary/source-tree)).

+Every GHC, including the inplace one, comes with the [boot libraries](commentary/libraries).
 But sometimes a test case will require the installation of some packages from Hackage.
 There are two routes.

 ## Plan A: Cabal is up to date